bruinxiong/SENet.mxnet/README.md

 # SENet.mxnet
-A MXNet implementation of Squeeze-and-Excitation Networks (**SE-ResNext 18, 50, 101, 152**)
+A MXNet implementation of Squeeze-and-Excitation Networks (**SE-ResNext 18, 50, 101, 152 SE-ResNet and SE-Inception-v4**)

-This is a [MXNet](http://mxnet.io/) implementation of Squeeze-and-Excitation Networks (**SE-ResNext and SE-Resnet**) architecture as described in the paper [Squeeze-and-Excitation Networks](https://arxiv.org/pdf/1709.01507v1.pdf) proposed by [Jie Hu](https://github.com/hujie-frank) et. al. They deployed this SE block in SENet and win the Imagenet 2017 classification task.
+This is a [MXNet](http://mxnet.io/) implementation of Squeeze-and-Excitation Networks (**SE-ResNext, SE-Resnet and SE-Inception-v4**) architecture as described in the paper [Squeeze-and-Excitation Networks](https://arxiv.org/pdf/1709.01507v1.pdf) proposed by [Jie Hu](https://github.com/hujie-frank) et. al. They deployed this SE block in SENet and win the Imagenet 2017 classification task.

 ![](title.png)